 Mortgage lenders perform credit checks on everyone who applies, and black marks on your credit history will stand out every time.
 The level of significance depends on the amount(s) of money involved, as well as how recent the incident(s) occurred.

-These lenders are more flexible when it comes to considering mortgage applications, but do have higher-than-average interest rates in place and charge larger deposits.
+These lenders are more flexible when considering mortgage applications, but have higher-than-average interest rates in place and charge larger deposits.

 How to get a mortgage if you have bad credit

 There are still a lot of ways you can give yourself the best possible chance of being accepted for a mortgage: